gaarf/mp-gol/README.md

 # Multiplayer Conway's Game of Life

-This project is a multiplayer version of Conway's Game of Life implemented using Deno and Preact.
+This project is a multiplayer version of Conway's Game of Life implemented using Deno/Fresh and Preact.
 Players can connect to the game via WebSockets and interact with the grid in real-time.

 ## Features